-- 1 do that.
+1 do that.
 That wasn't an issue or problem for me.
-So 2 I don't have -- I didn't have an issue with that. - 3 153 Q. You do then subsequently get appointed as the Case 4 Investigator into this formal process.
-I am, at the 5 same time you're aware he is going to be excluded, 12:00 - 6 you're aware there's going to be an MHPS investigation?
-7 Yes. - 8 154 when and how was it communicated to you you were going Ο. 9 to be the case investigator?

-- So we're into the first -- not even, I think not even 10 Α. 12:00 11 second week of January 2017, I was asked to be case investigator by Richard Wright, Medical Director.
-I 12 13 was given a timeframe under Maintain High Professional 14 Standards to complete an initial investigation. advised I would have assistance from HR, from Siobhán 15 12:01 16 Hynds who would help me with the process, and that my 17 role was to investigate and report back to an oversight 18 committee. - 19 155 I believe you indicated earlier on that you may have Q. expressed some reluctance in this discussion with 20 12:01 Dr. Wright.
+So 2 I don't have I didn't have an issue with that.
+3 153 Q. You do then subsequently get appointed as the Case 4 Investigator into this formal process.
+I am, at the 5 same time you're aware he is going to be excluded, 12:00 6 you're aware there's going to be an MHPS investigation?
+7 Α. Yes.
+8 154 Q. When and how was it communicated to you you were going 9 to be the case investigator?
+10 Α. So we're into the first not even, I think not even 12:00 11 second week of January 2017, I was asked to be case 12 investigator by Richard Wright, Medical Director.
+I 13 was given a timeframe under Maintain High Professional 14 Standards to complete an initial investigation.
+I was 15 advised I would have assistance from HR, from Siobhán 12:01 16 Hynds who would help me with the process, and that my 17 role was to investigate and report back to an oversight 18 committee.
+19 155 Q. I believe you indicated earlier on that you may have 20 expressed some reluctance in this discussion with 12:01 21 Dr. Wright.
 Could you elaborate on that?
-21

-As far as I can recall I felt resistant to this, to

-23 doing this, to be a case investigation.
-24 earlier, I had been involved in a completely unrelated 25 and different style of an investigation of a colleague.
-12:02 So that was very -- at the forefront of my mind.
-26 27 I found that very challenging and difficult and here I was being put in this difficult position and feeling 28 reluctance to do that for that same reason.
-29
+22 Α. As far as I can recall I felt resistant to this, to 23 doing this, to be a case investigation.
+As I said 24 earlier, I had been involved in a completely unrelated 25 and different style of an investigation of a colleague.
+12:02 26 So that was very at the forefront of my mind.
+27 I found that very challenging and difficult and here 28 I was being put in this difficult position and feeling 29 reluctance to do that for that same reason.
+And

-2 was insisted that I do it and also the fact that I had support from HR and that it was merely being the 3 investigator and reporting to an oversight committee.
-4 5 So it kind of made it a little bit easier for me to 12:02 take on the role but there were -- I had some concerns 6 7 about it.
-8 156 Whenever you're having this discussion with Dr. Wright, Q. 9 to what level do you pitch these concerns.
-I shouldn't be the person doing this or I have 10 12:03 11 reluctance?
-I have reluctance doing it because of previous 12 Α. 13 experience and it would probably be better somebody 14 else doing it, as far as I can recall.
-And on his suggestion that somebody -- on your 15 157 Q. 12:03 16 suggestion that somebody else would be maybe better placed to do this, how did he...
-17 I can't -- I think -- I've seen discussions elsewhere 18 Α. in one of the transcripts, recorded transcripts, where 19 20 I had a conversation and I'd said to Mr. O'Brien and 12:03 expressed that I did have discussion with Richard 21 22 Wright expressing my reluctance to do that, but he was more or less insistent that I did do it.
-That's the 23
+1 I think I expressed that.
+But I was then I think it 2 was insisted that I do it and also the fact that I had 3 support from HR and that it was merely being the 4 investigator and reporting to an oversight committee.
+5 So it kind of made it a little bit easier for me to 12:02 6 take on the role but there were I had some concerns 7 about it.
+8 156 Q. Whenever you're having this discussion with Dr. Wright, 9 to what level do you pitch these concerns.
+Is it 10 I shouldn't be the person doing this or I have 12:03 11 reluctance?
+12 Α. I have reluctance doing it because of previous 13 experience and it would probably be better somebody 14 else doing it, as far as I can recall.
+15 157 Q. And on his suggestion that somebody on your 12:03 16 suggestion that somebody else would be maybe better 17 placed to do this, how did he 18 Α. I can't I think I've seen discussions elsewhere 19 in one of the transcripts, recorded transcripts, where 20 I had a conversation and I'd said to Mr. O'Brien and 12:03 21 expressed that I did have discussion with Richard 22 Wright expressing my reluctance to do that, but he was 23 more or less insistent that I did do it.
+That's the 24 totality of my recollection of any discussion.
+25 158 Q. You date this conversation as being some time in the 12:03 26 second week of January?
+27 Α. Yes.
+28 159 Q. Where you aware of the Oversight Committee meeting on 29 2nd December?